needle-mirror/com.unity.recorder/Documentation~/index.md

 * The [Alembic for Unity](https://docs.unity3d.com/Packages/com.unity.formats.alembic@latest) package includes an **Alembic Clip Recorder**, which allows you to record and export GameObjects to an Alembic file.

 * The [FBX Exporter](https://docs.unity3d.com/Packages/com.unity.formats.fbx@latest) package includes an **FBX Recorder**, which allows you to record and export animations directly to FBX files.

-* The **Unity AOV Recorder** allows you to capture specific render pass data (for example, data related to materials, geometry, depth, motion, or lighting) in projects that use Unity's [HDRP (High Definition Render Pipeline)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest).

 ### Legacy recorders